“Nobody in Europe will be abandoned. Nobody in Europe will be excluded. Europe only succeeds if we work together.”

 – London Telegraph, November 25, 2015

-We all have great cause for gratitude this Thanksgiving weekend, whether or not you celebrated that holiday in your home country.
+We all had great cause for gratitude this Thanksgiving weekend, whether or not you celebrated that holiday in your home country.
 In the last month we have seen how violence can touch people far from the battlefields.
 If your only connection to the recent terrorist events came through watching the news, count yourself lucky.
 Others can only wish they had such distance.

 Many have made comparisons with 9/11 these past two weeks.
 History never repeats itself quite so neatly, of course, but I too sense that we are poised at an inflection point.
 Significant events at different places around the globe seem to be converging.
 I suppose we will look back someday and be able to see clearly the connections among them.
 For now, we can only try to understand.